egorguslyan/monkeytype/CONTRIBUTING_ADVANCED.md

 ## Building and Running Monkeytype

+- Run `npm run install-all` in the project root to install all dependencies.
+  - If you are on Windows, use `npm run install-windows`.
+  - If neither works, you will have to run `npm install` in root, frontend, and backend directories.
-Then, you are ready to build and run Monkeytype.
-If you are using Docker:
+    Now you are ready to build and run Monkeytype.

+### Using Docker:

 - Frontend:
   ```
   cd frontend && docker-compose up
   ```
 - Backend (in another terminal window):
   ```
   cd backend && docker-compose up
   ```

-If you are **_not_** using Docker:

-- Run `npm run install-all` in the project root to install all dependencies.
-  - If you are on Windows, use `npm run install-windows`.
-  - If neither works, you will have to run `npm install` in root, frontend, and backend directories.
+### **_Without_** Docker:

 - Frontend and backend
   ```
   npm run dev
   ```
 - Only frontend (if you skipped the Backend section):
   ```
   npm run dev-fe